Please click on the technical support topic for more information or scroll down this webpage

 - Android: It's simplest and easiest to both download and unzip these files on a Desktop, but you can do so from a Mobile Device.
 It just takes a little patience, perseverance, a really good WIFI connection, and a couple of free apps -- like a Download Manager (that will try to restart your download if your WIFI drops a piece) and a Zip Extractor (like AndroZip or WinZip).
 Once you have the zip file downloaded, navigate to whatever folder your zip is in (usually your Downloads folder), do a long press on the .zip file.
 You should get a menu that gives you many options.
 Click on the one that says something like: Extract File Here, Uncompress, Unzip, etc. Then long press again and move the resulting folder to your music library.
 (You may not have to do this if you music app automatically searches for music files.)

 - iPhone / iPad: The best method for IOS devices is still to download from a computer with a wired connection, and then move the files from your computer to your Mobile Device.
 However, if you are very patient, you can do this directly from a mobile device.
 We have had good luck using Readdles free Documents app to download, unzip, and play these audio files.
 The best part about their app is that if you lose your WIFI connection momentarily, it will pick up the download right where it left off.
-(If you don't have a download manager like this, you will have to start the download over form the begining.)
+(If you don't have a download manager like this, you will have to start the download over from the beginning.)
 The one downside is there isn't a clear way to move the music to your iTunes library.
 (Although you can use Readdles Documents to move the file somewhere else on your device, when we moved it to our iTunes folder, we still couldn't see them in iTunes.)

 - Download and install Acrobat Reader for free to open your PDF.

 - Follow the instructions for extracting the ZIP archive above.

 - Once you have extracted the folder from the archive, you should see the name of the artist, for instance "Richard Miller".